India was one of the great seats of ancient civilization.

 Reproduced under Creative Commons 3.0

-The interaction between three rival but closely related faiths produced a rich and tolerant intellectual environment.
+The interaction between three rival but closely related belief systems, coupled with the rigorous logic arising from the well-defined grammatical rules of Sanskrit, produced a rich and tolerant intellectual environment.
 This would give rise to achievements of world significance.
-Indian developments in mathematics laid the foundation for modern Western mathematics, and therefore for modern Western science.
+Indian developments in mathematics helped lay the foundations for modern Western mathematics, and therefore for modern Western science.